nganntk/BehaveFormer/README.md

 ```

 ## Code and usage
 Example command to run training on HuMIdb with scroll down and all IMU data.
-For other dataset and experiment, please change the `--dataname` and `-c`:
+For other datasets and experiments, please change the `--dataname` and `-c`:
 ```
 CUDA_VISIBLE_DEVICES=0 python train.py --dataname humi -c configs/humi/main/humi_scroll50down_imu100all_epoch500_enroll3_b128.yaml
 ```